NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 	The name `my_neighborhood.org` will be used in as the example  top-level domain name.

 * **a user account on DreamHost.**
 	This should be the account that your cameras or the FTP_Upload software uses to transfer images to the DreamHost server via FTP.
 In these instructions, we'll use the example account name `nguser`.
 The home directory of the account will be `/home/nguser`.
-This account must have _shell_ access (that is, not just FTP or SFTP) in order to set up the cron job described below.
-It's also very handy for debugging in case you have problems with the initial set up.
+This account must have _shell_ access in order to set up the cron job described below.
+Shell access is also very handy for debugging in case you have problems with the initial set up.
+Additionally, the account must have FTP access to allow images to be uploaded to the server (`Disallow FTP?` box unchecked on the DreamHost `Manage Users` page).

 * **basic shell abilities.**
 	This includes the ability to navigate the file system on the DreamHost server using shell commands, create directories and optionally edit text files.